aws-solutions/serverless-image-handler/README.md

 **_Important Notice:_**
 Due to a [change in the AWS Lambda execution environment](https://aws.amazon.com/blogs/compute/upcoming-updates-to-the-aws-lambda-execution-environment/), Serverless Image Handler v3 deployments are functionally broken.
 To address the issue we have released [minor version update v3.1.1](https://solutions-reference.s3.amazonaws.com/serverless-image-handler/v3.1.1/serverless-image-handler.template).
 We recommend all users of v3 to run cloudformation stack update with v3.1.1.
-Additionally, we suggest you to look at v4 of the solution and migrate to v4 if it addresses all of your use cases.
+Additionally, we suggest you to look at v5 of the solution and migrate to v5 if it addresses all of your use cases.

 # AWS Serverless Image Handler Lambda wrapper for SharpJS
 A solution to dynamically handle images on the fly, utilizing Sharp (https://sharp.pixelplumbing.com/en/stable/).
 Published version, additional details and documentation are available here: https://aws.amazon.com/solutions/serverless-image-handler/

-_Note:_ it is recommend to build the application binary on Amazon Linux.
+_Note:_ it is recommended to build the application binary on Amazon Linux.

 ## On This Page
 - [Architecture Overview](#architecture-overview)